MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/fs-integration.md

 ###

 > [!TIP]
-> Technicians have the ability to initiate a call from the Field Service Mobile app on their mobile devices to the Remote Assist Mobile app.
+> Technicians using the Field Service Mobile app on their Android devices can now launch Remote Assist Mobile app and make calls to experts.
 To learn more, visit the article on [making calls](making-calls.md).